Boise youth football team's Herculean rescue effort: 'We had to help'

 "They acted on pure heart and passion and just wanted to be selfless and help these people to make sure they were okay," he said.
 "That sets standards high - If you're not living up to that, this isn't for you."

-The team told KTVB they have been in contact with the couple, and said the man suffered three broken ribs and an injured shoulder in the crash.
-The woman also had broken ribs.
+On Thursday night, the team met with Alan and Margaret.
+It was an emotional reunion that the couple says they will never forget.

-The team says that both are doing pretty well all things considered.
-The hope to meet up with and spend time with the couple Thursday night.
+Alan suffered three broken ribs and an injured shoulder in the crash.
+Margaret also had broken ribs.